Gigas002/software-and-services/README.md

 ## Android

+TODO: clean this mess up

-AS the name implies, the whole section is about android apps or android emulation
+As the name implies, the whole section is about android apps or android emulation

 - !LINUX! [anbox](https://github.com/anbox/anbox) -- a container-based approach to boot a full Android system on a regular GNU/Linux system
 - !LINUX! [waydroid](https://github.com/waydroid/waydroid) -- analogue of **anbox**, uses `wayland`